AbsaOSS/atum-service/README.md

 checkpoints is not only helpful for complying with strict regulatory frameworks, but also helps during development and debugging of your Spark-based data processing.

+## Motivation

+Big Data strategy for a company usually includes data gathering and ingestion processes.
+That is the definition of how data from different systems operating inside a company are gathered and stored for further analysis and reporting.
+An ingestion processes can involve various transformations like:
+* Converting between data formats (XML, CSV, etc.)
+* Data type casting, for example converting XML strings to numeric values
+* Joining reference tables.
+For example this can include enriching existing data with additional information available through dictionary mappings.
+  This constitutes a common ETL (Extract, Transform and Load) process.

+During such transformations, sometimes data can get corrupted (e.g. during casting), records can get added or lost.
+For instance, *outer joining* a table holding duplicate keys can result in records explosion.
+And *inner joining* a table which has no matching keys for some records will result in loss of records.

+In regulated industries it is crucial to ensure data integrity and accuracy.
+For instance, in the banking industry the BCBS set of regulations requires analysis and reporting to be based on data accuracy and integrity principles.
+Thus it is critical at the ingestion stage to preserve the accuracy and integrity of the data gathered from a source system.

+The purpose of Atum is to provide means of ensuring no critical fields have been modified during the processing and no records are added or lost.
+To do this the library provides an ability to calculate *control numbers* of explicitly specified columns using a selection of agregate function.
+We call the set of such measurements at a given time a *checkpoint* and each value - a result of the function computation - we call a *control measurement*.
+Checkpoints can be calculated anytime between Spark transformations and actions, so as at the start of the process or after its end.

+We assume the data for ETL are processed in a series of batch jobs.
+Let's call each data set for a given batch job a *batch*.
+All checkpoints are calculated for a specific batch.

+## Features

+TBD

 ## Modules